lilab-bcb/cumulus/docs/cellranger.rst

 	  - A list of htmls visualizing QCs for each sample (cellranger count output).
 	* - count_matrix
 	  - String
-	  - gs url for a template count_matrix.csv to run scrtools.
+	  - gs url for a template count_matrix.csv to run scCloud.

 ---------------------------------